Individual problems in marriage counseling

 Individual problems

 Some wounds go deep.
-They have a history that began a long time ago, even before the couple met and got together.
-An individual may have partially resolved the issue, through individual counseling, addiction treatment, or their own hard work.
+They have a history that began long ago, even before the couple met and got together.
+An individual may have partially resolved the issue through individual counseling, addiction treatment, or their own hard work.

 But painful memories leave scars.

-In this post, I’ll be talking about one couples that had to do work on themselves, as well as their marriage, in order to have a happier relationship.
+In this post, I’ll be talking about one couple that had to do work on themselves, as well as their marriage, to have a happier relationship.

 Lorraine and Jack: Childhood abuse and repeating major depressive episodes